billy1234/AON-Python-Workshop-2022/Lesson3/README.md

 Tables are a special kind of collection, they can be though of like lists.

 However unlike the basic collections above they are 2 dimensional.
-Meaning they require 2 indexes to pull out a primative value.
+Meaning they require 2 indexes to pull out an element.

 They can be thought of like a grid, with "Rows" and "Columns"